|

 Nothing to do in Kyle?
 Hogwash!

 Get ready for the newest family-friendly, FREE fall festival, right here in Kyle.
-This inaugural event features a carnival, a Lonestar Barbecue Society sanctioned BBQ cook-off, live music, carnival rides, a hog calling contest, Hammerschlagen, cooking demos and more!
+This inaugural event features a carnival, Lonestar Barbecue Society sanctioned BBQ cook-off, live music, carnival rides, a hog calling contest, Hammerschlagen, cooking demos and more!
 Here is a sample of some of the featured bands:

 12:10-2 Two Rivers Trio